 Open: The store is open Monday from 2:00 pm to 7:00 pm, and Tuesday to Sunday from 11:00 am to 7:00 pm.
 May be closed on certain French bank holidays including Christmas Day, New Year's Day, and May 1st: call ahead when in doubt.

 On the web: Visit the official site (in English)

-Men's and Women's Fashion: Kiliwatch's specialty is vintage fashion, but you'll have to head to the back of the store to find most of the goods.
-This boutique tends to be expensive compared to smaller, less hip vintage shops around the city, but the mix and quality makes it a good place to head if you don't have time to rummage around in several places.
+Kiliwatch's specialty is vintage fashion, but you'll have to head to the back of the store to find most of the goods.
+This boutique tends to be expensive compared to smaller, less hip vintage shops around the city, but the mix and quality make it a good place to head if you don't have time to rummage around in several places.

 The shop also stocks new items from hip urban designers like Nümph.
 T-shirts with quirky and original prints are often in abundance at the store: I've found many of my favorite tees while visiting the store during sales season.

-Online deals: If you feel comfortable browsing the store's online shop (in French only), it's a recommended way to find regular deals on items including designer jeans, t-shirts, sweaters, dresses, men and women's formalwear.
-See this page at the official website for current promotions.
+If you feel comfortable browsing the store's online shop (in French only), it's a recommended way to find regular deals on items including designer jeans, t-shirts, sweaters, dresses, men and women's formalwear.